Bohemus307/ChatFrames/README.md

 # Chat Frames 1.0.0

-Chat application for testing and service design.
+Chat application for testing and service component design.

 ## Description

+Chat Apllication with individual sites displayed as frames with chat etc. happening inside the frame.

 ## Getting Started